Our mission statement, ‘Learning Together, Learning for All, Learning for Life’, is at the heart of our Trust.

-The relevant Trustee chairs each board and is joined by members of each local governing body and the CEO.
-Every board meets at least once each term and Heads of Site and/or the appropriate Director(s) report directly to them.
+The relevant Head of Site chairs each board and can be joined by members of each local governing body and the CEO.
+Every board meets once each term and the appropriate Director(s) report directly to them.

 Each school within the Trust has its own local governing body which is made up of:

 - two staff governors, one being the Head of Site